 If in 2019, the audience of people who watched sports events at least once a month was about 400 million, then by the end of 2025, it is expected to grow to 684 million.

 Game Potential of the New Year: Towards Latter-Day Experience

-2020 was special for the gaming industry: the sudden surge in increased interest in games showed who was more ready for this and not only had time to adapt, but also benefit from it.
+2020 has been a special year for the gaming industry: a sudden surge of increased interest in games has shown who was more ready for this and not only managed to adapt, but also benefit from it.
 2021 and 2022 continued the trend of rapid gaming development, putting forward new favorites and unfolding technological innovations.

 The reasons for the success of the gaming industry lie both in psychological and economic terms.
-On the one hand, in times of upheaval, people subconsciously try to displace pressing problems and switch to various kinds of distractions.
-Lacking other opportunities for entertainment, people are moving into virtual reality.
+On the one hand, during a period of turmoil, people subconsciously try to force out pressing problems and switch to various kinds of entertainment.
+With no other options for entertainment, people are moving into virtual reality.

 The coronavirus has changed consumer preferences in favor of technologically advanced services.
-As such, there is still plenty of room for growth in online shopping revenue and online entertainment spending.
+As such, there is still plenty of room for growth in online gaming revenue and online entertainment spending.
 Part of the new, re-educated audience of Internet services will remain with them forever.
-Therefore, even a hypothetical quick and easy victory over the coronavirus will not mean the beginning of a serious crisis for IT companies.

-And while the gaming industry is developing in its own way, we at the Kevuru Games company continues to work hard on new projects designed to brighten up the expectation of getting rid of the dangerous virus.
-Creating beyond the limits, skillfully balancing target and economic expectations of customers, player preferences and emerging trends is the reason we have gathered in a close-knit, passionate and inspired team.
+And while the gaming industry is developing in its own way, we at the Kevuru Games company continue to work diligently on new projects designed to brighten up the expectation of getting rid of a dangerous new threat.
+To create without limits, skillfully balancing the target and economic expectations of customers, player preferences and new trends — that’s why we have gathered in a close-knit, passionate, and inspired team.

 The gaming industry will go through a lot of challenges in the coming year.
 As game lovers, we are all here to witness all of its changes because they really matter to us.
 Stay safe and play games — next year promises to be interesting.